lspahija/blizzardberry/README.md

 - dogfood the product.
 Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
 - (Luka) add number of agents to pricing and add yearly pricing option
 - (Luka) make chatbot and button look better
-- store conversations so webapp owners can see what their users are asking and how the agent is responding
+- (Frankie) store conversations so webapp owners can see what their users are asking and how the agent is responding
 - differentiate enough from Chatbase.
 We want to be our own thing and that should be people's first impression.

 ## Launch and Sell!